PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Experiments

-In Figure \ref{fig:SGC_normdiff}, we compare the perturbation effect $\gL(\rmS_v)$ for the NC datasets, supporting the result of Theorem \ref{thm:theorem1} and demonstrating that the black-box approximation in Equations \ref{eqn:blackbox}-\ref{eqn:blackbxend} does follow the expected trends of when accounting for $\norm{S^2}_F$.
-However, note that the approximation and consequently maximizing the LHS in Equation \ref{eqn:blackbox} does indeed lead to a comparable, and in the case of Pubmed, better, $\gL(\rmS_v)$ compared to the \MethodName-W.
+In Figure \ref{fig:SGC_normdiff}, we compare the perturbation effect $\gL(\rmS_v)$ for the NC datasets, supporting the result of Theorem \ref{thm:theorem1} and demonstrating that the black-box approximation in Equations \ref{eqn:blackbox}-\ref{eqn:blackbxend} does follow the expected trends of when accounting for $\norm{\rmS^2}_F$.

+In the Figure, we clearly see that the approximation and, consequently, maximizing the LHS in Equation \ref{eqn:blackbox} does indeed lead to a comparable, and in the case of Pubmed, better, $\gL(\rmS_v)$ compared to the \MethodName-W. In Figure \ref{fig:sgc_heuristics_nof1}, we also plot the norm difference $\norm{\rmZ_p - \rmZ}_F$ induced by \MethodName and the heuristic baselines, and note that \MethodName is consistently higher, despite all methods working on the same threat model (injecting weighted perturbations).
+In Appendix \ref{appendix:heuristics}, we plot these trends for all model types across the three datasets, and note that the models where we can perturb $\rmS$ directly suffer significantly larger $\gL(\rmS_v)$ compared to the others.
+As discussed in Section \ref{sec:results_ssgc_sgcn}, since this scenario directly reflects the one for which we have proven the theoretical optimum, this is expected.